User Guide

 Format: allocate ri/<room_index> si/<student_index>

-• Allocates a room to the student at the specified room_index and student_index.
-The room_index refers to the index number shown in the displayed rooms list, and the student_index refers to the index number shown in the displayed student list.
-Both indices must be positive integers 1, 2, 3, …
+room_indexandstudent_index.
+Theroom_indexrefers to the index number shown in the displayed rooms list, and thestudent_indexrefers to the index number shown in the displayed student list.
+Both indices must be positive integers 1, 2, 3, … - Both the student and the room must be unallocated when this command is run.
+Otherwise, an error message is displayed accordingly.

 Examples:

-• allocate ri/1 si/1 allocates the room at room_index 1 to the student at student_index 1.
+allocate ri/1 si/1allocates the room atroom_index1 to the student atstudent_index1.

 Before allocation